ahmedesoliman/Stack-Project/README.md

 The program takes an input as s numeric expression in infix notation, such as 3+4\*2, and outputs the result.

+Arithmetic_Evaluator is a simple console application built using C++ that evaluates arithmetic expressions.
+The application supports basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as parentheses to group operations.
+Arithmetic_Evaluator provides an easy-to-use and efficient solution for evaluating arithmetic expressions programmatically.

 - 1. Operators are +, -, \*, /, ^
 - 2. The expression should be formed correctly so that each operation has two arguments.
 - 3. The expression can have parenthesis, for example: 3\*(4-2)+6.